Invoice OCR for SAP, QuickBooks & Xero: Integration Guide

 • Field Mapping: You must correctly map the columns from the OCR tool's output file to the corresponding fields in SAP, QuickBooks, or Xero.
 For example, a column labeled "Invoice Number" in your spreadsheet must be mapped to the "Invoice No." field within your accounting software.
 Taking the time to set this up correctly is crucial for data accuracy.

 • Vendor and Line Item Consistency: To avoid creating duplicate records or reconciliation errors, ensure that vendor names and product or service line items extracted by the OCR tool match the data already present in your accounting system.
-A robust tool should allow for review and standardization before the final import.
+A good tool should allow for review and standardization before the final import.
+For more on how OCR scanning fits into this process, see our invoice scanning process.

 • Establishing a Clear Workflow: A successful integration depends on a consistent internal process.
 You should define and document a clear Accounts Payable workflow that outlines every step: how invoices are scanned, when they are uploaded to the OCR tool, who is responsible for reviewing the extracted data, and the final procedure for importing it into your financial system.
 This maintains data integrity over the long term.